Royal Tombs of the Joseon Dynasty: Yeongneung (영릉)

-These identically-named tombs lie in the west of the city of Yeoju, Gyeonggi Province.
+These tombs, whose names are pronounced identically but with different hanja, lie in the west of the city of Yeoju, Gyeonggi Province.
 Sejong the Great and his wife, Queen Soheon, are within a burial mound, surrounded by statues and near a pond and memorial shrine.
 King Hyojong’s tomb lies in line with the tomb of his wife, Queen Inseon.